top of page

 Roger Fielden

 I have just read and re-read Steven's book.
-It really is an admirable digest of a great deal of the wisdom and experience garnered over the last 172 years by many notables in the history of fly fishing and more especially D loop casting.
-It certainly relieves the interested reader of the chore of reading multiple books from days gone by to form a good historical perspective of what we today commonly (and possibly erroneously) call Spey casting.
+It really is an admirable digest of a great deal of the wisdom and experience garnered over the last 172 years by many notables in the history of fly fishing.
 It also whets the appetite for reading past authors in greater depth.
-Thank you Stephen.
-The pages nestle alongside Art Lingren's writings, Harry Jamieson's notes about nice long greenheart fly rods and a bunch of other material culled from many different sources.
+Thank you Steven.
+The pages nestle alongside Art Lingren's writings, Harry Jamieson's notes about nice long greenheart fly rods.

 Trout spey Fishing